DavidWells/analytics/site/main/source/tutorials/handling-campaign-parameters.md

 })
 ```

-After attaching the plugin, anytime there is a `utm` paramters in a url this functionality will trigger.
+After attaching the plugin, anytime `UTM` parameters are found in a URL, this functionality will trigger.

 **For example:**